 If you are a small business owner who wants some help planning your store layout, then this article is for you.
 We’ll help you choose your floor plan, decide on your size and placement of aisles, and explain how to map out your products, displays, and registers.
 After reading this article, you will have all the tools you need to begin planning your store layout.

 Don’t Open Your Store Without Having A POS system!
 A cash register will not help you manage inventory, process credit cards, or track sales by item.
-Square is a free POS system that can handle all of these tasks.
+Lightspeed is a POS system that can handle all of these tasks.
 Click here to get started.

 Choose Your Floor Plan